Recurrences reveal shared causal drivers of complex time series

-For our experiments, we apply our method and others to diverse datasets in which a known driving signal influences a large, diverse set of response variables: (1) The turbulent motion of a set of diffusing tracer particles in a double gyre flow.
-The driver is long-wavelength sinusoidal forcing, while the response variables comprise the radial coordinates of individual particles, as would be observed via Doppler velocimetry.
-(2) A fetal electrocardiogram time series.
-The driver is the maternal respiration signal, while the response variables comprise multi-point electrocardiogram recordings placed across the fetal body \cite{sulas2021non}.
-(3) Stochastic gene expression dynamics in a subset of the yeast metabolic gene regulatory network, as generated by an experiment design suite used in cell biology \cite{schaffter2011genenetweaver}.
-The driver corresponds to the expression level of a known transcriptional regulator in response to a knockdown perturbation, and the response states are the expression levels of downstream genes in the network.
-(4) Plankton species abundances in an alpine lake in Switzerland over a $20$ year period, as the ecosystem undergoes temperature fluctuations \cite{pomati2020interacting}.
-The driver is the monthly average temperature, and the response variables comprise abundances of individual plankton species interacting through a complex foodweb. $30\%$ of all values in this dataset are missing, presenting a particular challenge to traditional statistical models.
+For our benchmarks, we consider a diverse range of datasets with causal structure.\\ \textbf{Turbulence:} Trajectories of diffusing tracer particles advected by a chaotic double gyre flow while also experiencing Brownian motion.
+The driver is long-wavelength sinusoidal forcing, and the responses are the radial coordinates of individual particles (as would typically be observed in Doppler velocimetry). \\ \textbf{ECG:} A fetal electrocardiogram.
+The driver is the maternal respiration signal, while the responses are multi-point electrocardiogram recordings placed across the fetal body \cite{sulas2021non}.\\ \textbf{Gene Expression:} Stochastic gene expression dynamics in a subset of the yeast metabolic gene regulatory network, as generated by a microbiology experiment design suite \cite{schaffter2011genenetweaver}.
+The driver is the expression level of a known transcriptional regulator in after a knockdown perturbation, and the responses are the expression levels of downstream genes.
+These time series represent longer versions of the those used in DREAM4, a standard benchmark for regulatory network inference \cite{marbach2010revealing}. \\ \textbf{Plankton:} Plankton species abundances in an alpine lake in Switzerland over a $20$ year period, as the ecosystem undergoes temperature fluctuations \cite{pomati2020interacting}.
+The driver is the monthly average temperature, and the response variables are individual plankton species abundances. $30\%$ of all values in this dataset are missing.